-DocuSign boasts more than 100 million customers, making them an ideal cover for hackers looking to pull off a successful phishing scam.
-Now that hackers have gotten their hands on customer email addresses, it’s all but guaranteed that this is just the first malicious campaign that will target DocuSign users with this information.
-Continue to use caution when checking your inbox, and never hesitate to raise the alarm if you come across an email that seems at all suspicious.
+DocuSign boasts more than 100 million clients.
+This makes them an ideal cover for hackers looking to pull off a successful phishing scam.
+Now that hackers have gotten their hands on client email addresses.
+This is just the first malicious campaign that will target DocuSign users.
+Continue to use caution when checking your inbox.
+Never hesitate to raise the alarm if you come across an email that seems at all suspicious.
 Where cyber crime is concerned, it’s always better to be safe than sorry.

 Want to learn more about the steps you can take to protect your business against phishing scams or other cyber threats?
-Contact Intivix at firstname.lastname@example.org or (415) 543 1033 .
-We’re the cyber security experts businesses in San Francisco trust.
+Contact Intivix at [email protected] or (415)-549-9681.
+We’re the cyber security experts in the Bay Area that you can trust.